-How We Meet Co-Occuring Mental Health Disorders Needs in our Residential Recovery Program
+How We Meet Your Mental Health Needs in Our Co-Occurring Disorder Residential Rehab Program

 Finding the right recovery program is important because addiction is not a simple, one-size-fits-all condition.
 Every person ends up in the cycle through circumstances unique to them, and your road to recovery — while often spurred on by best practices in treatment and therapy — is also unique to you.
 One thing many people must consider is whether they are dealing with multiple issues that can impact their recovery needs.

 If you have insurance, part or all of your treatment is most likely covered.
-Follow the link to use your policy to pay for rehab.
+Follow the link to use your insurance pay for rehab.

-What Is Substance Abuse and Mental Illness Treatment in a Rehab Facility?
+What Is Substance Abuse and Mental Illness Treatment?

 The latter is fairly common for multiple reasons — first because substance abuse can be a symptom or result of struggling with mental health issues.
-Individuals may turn to drugs or alcohol as a way to self-medicate when they feel anxious or depressed, for example, and continued use of substances in this manner can lead quickly to an addiction cycle.
+Individuals may turn to drug use or alcohol abuse as a way to self-medicate when they feel anxious or depressed, for example, and continue substance use in this manner can lead quickly to an addiction cycle.

 Second, mental health problems can arise secondary to substance abuse.
 Someone who is dealing with alcoholism, for example, may also deal with depression as they struggle with the guilt and other emotions that are frequently experienced during the addiction cycle.

-However multiple diagnoses are related to each other, treatment of co-occurring disorders within a treatment environment takes all those factors into account.
+However multiple diagnoses are related to each other, co-occurring disorders can be also rehabilitated through an integrated treatment environment that takes all factors into account.

-Does New Day Recovery Offer Co-Occurring Disorder Treatment?
+Does New Day Recovery Offer Co-Occurring Disorder Treatment Programs?

 We can, however, offer referrals to high-quality programs that do offer these options.
 We assess every person on an individual basis when they call us for help with addiction, and that includes understanding what other issues you may be dealing with and whether our program is right for you.

-At New Day Recovery, we do often work with individuals who are struggling with addiction and have mental health problems.
-If someone is already actively taking prescribed medication, following up with mental health appointments and working with providers to manage their mental health issues, we are able to accept them into our program for the treatment of substance abuse disorders.
-Our experienced staff and flexible programs allow us to accommodate and offer treatment for many co-occurring mental health and substance abuse disorders within these parameters.
+At New Day Recovery, we do often work with individuals who are struggling with addiction and have mental health conditions.
+If someone is already actively taking prescribed medication, following up with mental health appointments and working with providers to manage their mental disorder issues, we are able to accept them into our program for the treatment of substance abuse disorders.
+Our experienced staff and flexible programs allow us to accommodate and offer treatment for many co-occurring mental disorders and substance use disorders within these parameters.

 Is Our Alcohol and Drug Rehab Right for Your Needs?